+-

-Alternative Flows: Alternative Flow 1 3.
-The traveller rejects to rate My-TRAC application by clicking "Not Now".
-Alternative Flow 2 3.
-The traveller rejects to rate My-TRAC application by clicking "Never Ask Again".
-Je a.a. a.e. a.e. a.e. a.e. a.e. a.
-Alternative Flow 3 The traveller is using the app and receives recommendations.
-2. The system sends (push) messages to the traveller, asking him/ her to rate the trip and the recommendations of other travellers provided to him/her, , related to the following issues: a.
-Accuracy and reliability of information. b.
+Alternative Flows: Alternative Flow 1

+3. The traveller rejects to rate My-TRAC application by clicking "Not Now".

+Alternative Flow 2

+3. The traveller rejects to rate My-TRAC application by clicking "Never Ask Again".

+Alternative Flow 3

+The traveller is using the app and receives recommendations.
+The system sends (push) messages to the traveller, asking him/ her to rate the trip and the recommendations of other travellers provided to him/her, , related to the following issues: Accuracy and reliability of information.
 Usefulness of information in the trip process.

 Exceptions: The traveller rejects to rate My-TRAC application by clicking "Never Ask Again".
-The traveller changes his/ her mind and wants to provide feedback related to My-TRAC area.
-TRAC app.
-3. The traveller visits "My Profile" section.
-4. The check box "disable My-TRAC Rating system" is checked.
-5. The traveller checks the "My-TRAC Rating system enable".
-6. The check box "disable My-TRAC Rating system" is automatically unchecked.
+The traveller changes his/ her mind and wants to provide feedback related to My-TRAC app.
+The traveller visits "My Profile" section.
+The check box "disable My-TRAC Rating system" is checked.
+The traveller checks the "My-TRAC Rating system enable".
+The check box "disable My-TRAC Rating system" is automatically unchecked.

 Frequency of Use: To be defined.

-Special Requirements: - Notes and Issues: -
+Special Requirements: -

+Notes and Issues: -